 SQL Server has chosen not to implement the XML functionality described in the latest SQL standards.
 Instead, there are several SQL Server specific extensions to SQL that can be used to produce the same results.
-In some cases the SQL Server specific solutions are simpler, while in other cases they are more complex.
+In some cases, the SQL Server specific solutions are simpler, while in other cases they are more complex.
 Either way, it is uncertain how long it will take before SQL Server implements the functionality described in the SQL standard.
 All the XML-related keywords from the SQL standard are considered reserved words for future use.
 SQL Server also has features that complement the SQL standard.
 Maybe some of them will be incorporated in the coming versions of the SQL standard.
+SQL Server's support for XPath and XQuery is also quite limited.
+Hopefully, coming versions will support more functions, axes, operators and other features not yet supported.
+SQL Server 2019 has according to the release notes not modified any functionality relating to XML since SQL Server 2012.